ltrbox/cuttrpay/README.md

 **CuttrPay** is a minimalist, high-speed bill-splitting utility built for real-world social friction.

-Most splitting apps require everyone to have an account. **CuttrPay** is different: only the bill-payer needs to open the website.
+Most splitting apps require everyone to have an account or the app. **CuttrPay** is different: only the bill-payer needs to open the website.
 It calculates proportional tax logic, generates instant UPI QR codes, and provides a ready-to-paste WhatsApp summary.
 ## Link
 https://cuttrpay.streamlit.app/